 Women.
-Women and men in this period were not treated as entirely equal, but much closer than under classical Hinduism.
-Women were educated and not secluded.
+Women and men in this period were not treated as entirely equal, but much closer than later under classical Hinduism.
+Women were educated and were not secluded.
 They could perform rituals, though this would not be encouraged.
 Women often chose their own husbands.
 Though Savitri was no doubt a teenager, women at that time weren’t married off right at puberty.
 She was likely around 16.

 The History and Culture of the Indian People, edited by R. C. Majumdar, Vol. 1, The Vedic Age, Allen & Unwin, London, 1951; and Vol. 2, The Age of Imperial Unity, Bharatiya Vidya Bhavan, Bombay, 1951.

 The Cultural Heritage of India, edited by Sarvepalli Radhakrishnan, Vol. 1, The Early Phase, Ramakrishna Mission Institute of Culture, Calcutta, 1958.